How To Overcome Trauma

 Wow.

 You know what I mean, especially, especially men, right?
-We say actually not, I won’t even say that.
-Because the kids I work with no matter what gender they are, I think it’s more of a cultural thing that the belief to like, be strong.
-Get over it, leave in the past, we say these two things to ourself.
-And so it keeps the energy it kee, it doesn’t allow us to shake off the energy through crying,
+We say not; I won’t even say that.
+Because the kids I work with, no matter what gender they are, I think it’s more of a cultural thing that the belief to like and be strong.
+Get over it and leave it in the past; we say these two things to ourselves.
+And so it eps the energy it kee, it doesn’t allow us to shake off the power through crying,

 Bill 44:57